Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 • The finest Arabica beans, roasted and then layered with rich dark chocolate

-These espresso beans are Arabica beans and contain less caffeine than the Robusta beans that are used in inexpensive chocolate espresso beans.
+These espresso beans are made from Arabica beans and contain less caffeine than the Robusta beans used in inexpensive chocolate espresso beans.

-This tasty treat comes in a large, resealable 2lb (907g) bag so you can share them with your friends, and you won’t run out any time soon.
+This tasty treat comes in a large, resealable 2lb (907g) bag, allowing you to share it with friends and avoid running out anytime soon.

 2. First Choice's white chocolate covered espresso beans